victorantos/AngJobs/src/hn/February-2024/aysenurkpln-Datenna-PrincipleDataEngineer-On-SiteEindhoven_Netherlands–Hybrid.md

   name: aysenurkpln
   url: https://news.ycombinator.com/item?id=39312527
 ---
-Datenna| Principle Data Engineer| On-Site Eindhoven, Netherlands – Hybrid
+Datenna- Principle Data Engineer- On-Site Eindhoven, Netherlands – Hybrid

 At Datenna, we merge China expertise with groundbreaking technology, creating a unique software platform that empowers governments with unparalleled insights into China&#x27;s techno-economic landscape.
 We are looking for Principal Data Engineer who will spearhead the design and implementation of our next-generation OSINT engine and the underlying data processing and storage infrastructure.